dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

 	return en.Region()
 }
 ```
-Update main file to use new package:
+Update the main file to use a new package:

 ```go
 package main